 An example of fitting an NEE flux curve measured using the eosAC-LT chamber.

-An example of fitting a Rs flux curve measured using the eosAC-LO chamber.
+An example of fitting a Reco flux curve measured using the eosAC-LO chamber.

 WHAT DID WE FIND

 We found that despite being well into the winter months, the grass in our front lawn was still photosynthetically active.
-Low levels of soil respiration were also measured, and stayed relatively constant over the measurement period despite a steady drop in temperature of ~2 °C over a period of about two hours.
+Low levels of ecosystem respiration were also measured, and stayed relatively constant over the measurement period despite a steady drop in temperature of ~2 °C over a period of about two hours.
+Overall, our front lawn was found to be a net carbon sink (i.e. NEE was negative), as uptake of CO2 by the grass (GPP) outpaced CO2 emissions from ecosystem respiration (Reco).

 The NEE and soil respiration data collected from the Eosense office front lawn plotted alongside atmospheric temperature and calculated Net Primary Production (NPP).The vertical blue line indicates sunset time from Environment Canada.